Back up your app in Azure

 Create a manual backup

-In the Azure portal, navigate to your app's blade, select Settings, then Backups.
-The Backups blade is displayed.
+In the Azure Portal, navigate to your app's blade, select Backups.
+The Backups blade will be displayed.

-If you see this message, click it to upgrade your App Service plan before you can proceed with backups.
-For more information, see Scale up an app in Azure.
+If you see the message below, click it to upgrade your App Service plan before you can proceed with backups.
+See Scale up an app in Azure for more information.

-In the Backups blade, click Storage: Not configured to configure a storage account.
+In the Backup Configuration blade, click Storage: Not configured to configure a storage account.

 Choose your backup destination by selecting a Storage Account and Container.
-The storage account must belong to the same subscription as the app you want to backup.
-If you wish, you can create a storage account or a new container in the respective blades.
+The storage account must belong to the same subscription as the app you want to back up.
+If you wish, you can create a new storage account or a new container in the respective blades.
 When you're done, click Select.

-In the Configure Backup Settings blade that is still left open, click Database Settings, then select the databases you want to include in the backups (SQL database, MySQL, or PostgreSQL), then click OK.
+In the Backup Configuration blade that is still left open, you can configure Backup Database, then select the databases you want to include in the backups (SQL database or MySQL), then click OK.

 For a database to appear in this list, its connection string must exist in the Connection strings section of the Application settings blade for your app.

-- In the Configure Backup Settings blade, click Save.
+- In the Backup Configuration blade, click Save.